 “Spatchcocking a turkey is something I started experimenting with a few years ago and it’s basically the only way I make a whole turkey now (or deep fried).
 While it is a little extra butchery work, the bird roasted very evenly and quickly and you end up with a perfectly crispy skin and juicy meat.

 If you haven’t used harissa before, it’s a paste of a variety of spices that is featured a lot in Mediterranean cuisine.
 The base of the paste is chiles and it can span from mild to spicy.
 I like to use a mild harissa for a roasted turkey.
 You don’t want anything over-powering.” – Nick Evans, Macheesmo

-For more tips, check out our guide on how to spatchcock a whole turkey.
+For more tips and recipes on par with this Harissa Spatchcock Turkey, check out our guide on how to spatchcock a whole turkey.

 1 12-14 lb whole turkey, spatchcocked

 ¼ c unsalted butter